Back To CoursePsychology 102: Educational Psychology

 One is that people can learn by observing others.
 Learners can acquire new behaviors and knowledge by simply observing a model.
 A model is a person who demonstrates behavior for someone else.
 In our Electric Slide example, the observer watched the models perform the dance in order to learn it.

 Assumption two: learning is an internal process that may or may not lead to a behavior.
 Learning may not occur immediately.
 The observer could process the new behavior, but his/her learning may not be affected until a later point or never at all.
-In our dance example, it may take our observer multiple parties at which the Electric Slide is being danced until he joins in or he may never join in.
+In our dance example, it may take our observer multiple parties at which the Electric Slide is being danced until he joins in, or he may never join in.

 There's also an assumption of goal-directed behavior.
 Social-cognitive theorists propose that people set goals for themselves and direct their behavior accordingly.
 They are motivated to accomplish those goals.
 In our dance example, the observer is motivated to learn the dance or else he wouldn't be observing it time and time again.
 In the classroom, learners are motivated by goals, such as a high GPA, popularity with classmates or even being the class clown.
 These goals direct behavior.

 Another assumption of the social-cognitive theory is behavior eventually becomes self-regulated.
-Social-cognitivists, unlike behaviorists, believe that people eventually being to regulate their own learning and behavior.
+Social-cognitivists, unlike behaviorists, believe that people eventually begin to regulate their own learning and behavior.
 Let's take our dancer for example.
 Behaviorists would say the best way for him to learn the dance would be through continual reinforcement from other people encouraging him to continue to improve.
 Social-cognitivists theorists, however, would say that he should observe the models, perfect his own moves, and compare them to the models moves.
 And then, give himself a pat on the back when he has mastered the entire dance.

 Our final assumption deals with reinforcement and punishment.
 Social-cognitivists believe reinforcement and punishment have indirect (rather than direct) effects on learning and behavior.
 People form expectations about the likely consequences of future responses based on how current responses are reinforced or punished.
 People's expectations are also influenced by the observation of the consequences that follow other people's behavior.
 This is referred to as vicarious experiences.
 The non-occurrence of an expected consequence may also have a reinforcing or a punishing effect.